XPBytes/media_types-serialization/README.md

     # but inline migrations work fine if you don't have a lot of them.
     backward_migrations do

-      # This is called if the version is 1 _or_ lower.
-This means you can compose your migrations
+      # This is called if the version requested is 1 _or_ lower.
+This means you can compose your migrations.
+The
+      # migrations with a _lower_ version than the requested version are NOT executed.
       version 1 do |result|
         result.tap do |r|
           if r.key?(:views)